SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 #### Programmatical Development

-Programmatical SVG development is much more maintainable in most cases, especially when graphics is more complicated and regular, which is the case for musical keyboards build based on some regular tonal system.
-Therefore it is uses for the Multi-EDO Chromatic Lattice application.
+Programmatical SVG development is much more maintainable in most cases, especially when graphics is more complicated and regular, which is the case for musical keyboards that are built based on some regular tonal system.
+Therefore, it is used for the Multi-EDO Chromatic Lattice application.

 The skeleton sample of the SVG population is shown in "Multi-EDO/keyboard.js":